Let’s talk about it.

 The world will keep spinning whether you use gold flatware or silver.

-And the truth is: no one cares like you do (and that’s not a bad thing — that’s freedom).
+And the truth is: no one cares like you do

-So You don’t need twelve weeks of Pinterest research to pick a font.
+So you don’t need twelve weeks of Pinterest research to pick a font.

 You need sleep and less screen time.